 - A. Standards and Specifications: Should comply with current FRET analysis protocol and/or be adapted into a simple protocol for the client's human biochemistry class teaching lab analysis. - B. Patient-Related Concerns: Cost is the highest determinant in design.
-The functionality should be sufficient for teaching purposes on a budget of 1/30 of current device.
-A typical a.
-Dino-Lite:
+The functionality should be sufficient for teaching purposes on a budget of 1/60 of current device

-Nikon microscope can cost between \$50,000 and \$120,000, and the client would like the device to be between \$2,000 and \$4,000.
+(\$120,000 to \$2,000-\$4,000).
 Resolution is not a key concern, only that the difference in emission intensities can be accurately extracted from experimentation.
 The data collection is the largest concern, and data analysis should be used by an easily accessible freeware service.